 Cold Brew vs Iced Coffee – The Differences

 Coffee drinkers often confuse cold brew and iced coffee.
-They are both cold coffees, usually served with ice.
-However, cold brew is a different way of brewing coffee that creates a unique flavor profile.
-Iced coffee is simply regular coffee poured over ice.
+Cold brew is a different way of brewing coffee that creates a unique flavor profile.
+Meanwhile, iced coffee is simply regular coffee poured over ice.

-There’s a lot of strong words thrown around between cold brew coffee and iced coffee – which is better, which is superior, and if cold brew coffee really is worth the $5 (spoiler alert: it is).
+There are a lot of strong words thrown around between cold brew coffee and iced coffee – which is better, which is superior, and if cold brew coffee really is worth the $5 (personally, I think it is).

-The fact of the matter is, cold brew and iced coffee are just different.
+Debate aside, cold brew and iced coffee are just…different.
 Neither one is better than the other.
 Here are the significant differences between cold brew coffee vs iced coffee.

-Probably the most significant difference between cold brew coffee and regular coffee is the taste.
+The taste is probably the most significant difference between cold brew coffee and regular coffee.
 So how and why does it taste different than regular coffee?
 It comes down to how water temperature extracts coffee flavor.

 The cold water takes much longer to extract coffee flavors.
 We know that already from measuring how different water temperatures affect brewing.
 The cold water temperature also affects what kind of flavor gets extracted from the coffee bean.
 Cold brew extracts different flavors from the coffee beans than hot water.